 8. What thickness should I choose for my countertops?

 For most kitchens, a 3cm slab is ideal because it’s stronger and more durable, especially for islands and high-use areas.
-Thinner 2cm slabs are more affordable and lighter but may require additional support in busy kitchens to avoid cracks or damage.

 9. Can I repair leathered granite if it gets chipped?

 Leathered granite is repairable, but it’s more difficult than polished granite due to its textured finish.
-Small chips can often be patched by professionals, but deep damage may require more careful work to match the texture and color seamlessly.
+Small chips can often be patched by professionals, but serious damage may require more careful work to match the texture and color seamlessly.

 10. Why should I choose leathered granite for my Florida home?